WHO: Political tensions threaten to derail World Health Assembly | DW | 18.05.2020

 The chancellor further stressed the need for a better early warning system.
 It has been widely reported that officials in the Chinese city of Wuhan knew in late 2019 that the situation was becoming dire, but were too nervous to tell national authorities until the situation was already out of hand.
 Beijing has been accused of initially trying to suppress information about the coronavirus through early 2020.

-Chinese President Xi Jinping pledged $2 billion ($1.85 billion) in global COVID-19 aid over the next two years and insisted China had "always been transparent about coronavirus."
+Chinese President Xi Jinping pledged $2 billion in global COVID-19 aid over the next two years and insisted China had "always been transparent about coronavirus."

 Read more: Opinion: The COVID-19 pandemic is the defining health crisis of our time